DFE-Digital/bat-design-history/app/posts/publish-teacher-training-courses/2022-03-17-audit-of-email-notifications-and-improvements-to-content.md

 When a user changes the subject, the title of the course also changes.

-Saving the change updates the course on Find without the need to re-publish the course.
+Saving the change updates the course on Find postgraduate teacher training (Find) without the need to re-publish the course.

 As we are notifying users about this in the ‘Course updated’ email we will remove the ‘Course subject change’ notification.